 Adding banana water to your plants may actually backfire.

 Most plants need a balanced fertilizer that supplies the macronutrients, nitrogen, phosphorus, and potassium.
 If you fertilize your plants with just banana water, they might get a tiny amount of potassium at best, but none of the other nutrients.

-Also keep in mind that conventional banana farming is pesticide-intensive.
+Also, keep in mind that conventional banana farming is pesticide-intensive.
 One of the insecticides widely used in production is the neurotoxicant chlorpyrifos.
-The peel prevents it from getting into the edible part of the banana, which is why bananas are not listed by consumer watch groups as a pesticide contaminated food.
-Using banana water made from peels that have absorbed pesticide means you may be introducing those contaminants into your plants, causing an undesirable result, especially when used with edible plants and herbs.
+The peel prevents the chemical from getting into the edible part of the banana, which is why the fruit is not listed as a pesticide-contaminated food by consumer watch groups.
+Using banana water made from peels that have absorbed pesticides means you may be introducing those contaminants into your plants, causing an undesirable result, especially when used with edible plants and herbs.

 Alternative Fertilizer Choices